 Welcome to our Summer Camp Page

-Thank you for visiting our Summer Camp program page for 2020.
-We have included a summary of each of our 11 weeks including our field trip schedule.
+Thank you for visiting our Camp Fun and Fit 2021 program page.
+The details of our program are listed below and included a summary of each of our 11 weeks including our field trip schedule.
 If you have any questions please do not hesitate to contact us.

 - We are licensed to serve K-6th grade students in our program.